 The device's manufacturer claims it to be a safe and efficient tool that standardizes chest compressions

 Remember 2 Things: Improve communication during cardiac arrest patient care–

 Listen to two tips for managing a patient in cardiac arrest from Steve Whitehead, host of Remember 2 Things.
 Calm and clear communication is critical for a smooth, efficient incident.
 Whitehead also describes the importance of communicating what is coming next to the patient care team.

 Remember 2 Things: How to improve cardiac arrest response–

 Do you remember your first cardiac arrest call?
 Remember 2 Things host Steve Whitehead shares two tips for responding to a patient in cardiac arrest and to increase the likelihood of ROSC.

 How to perform effective CPR on a pet–

 EMTs and paramedics, especially at fire scenes, can be called upon to assess and treat a dog in respiratory or cardiac arrest.
 In this video Dr. Janet Olson, veterinary cardiologist, shows how assess a pet and administer CPR.
-Learn more about a paramedic teaching first aid skills to treat an injured police K-9 and Ohio legislation which authorizes EMS providers to treat pets.

 Prove It: Mechanical chest compression devices vs. manual compressions–